Policies & Regulations - Student Organization Administration Policy

 C. Suspension/Revocation of recognition

-Organizations granted affiliation status by the Vice President of Student Affairs under section I A of this document may have their status suspended or revoked for specified violations by a three-person committee appointed by the Vice President for Student Affairs, and the committee’s decision is final.
+Organizations granted affiliation status by the Vice President of Student Life under section I A of this document may have their status suspended or revoked for specified violations by a three-person committee appointed by the Vice President for Student Life, and the committee’s decision is final.

 II.
 Direct-Funded Certification